Alright y’all, am I the asshole?

 - For dinner, my mom made my twin and I buttered noodles; my twin loved it and I would rather eat almost anything else.
 My dad made my twin and I spicy stir fry; I was in heaven, but my twin picked out the single vegetable he liked.
 He wouldn’t eat anything else until offered the leftover butter noodles.
 The goal was for the kids to finish their meals and put some kind of nutrient in our bodies, so technically both goals were accomplished.

 - Getting home from school, I sat down with my mother and spilled the tea.
 She knew more about the dynamics of an elementary school playground than she could ever possibly care about.
 Getting home from school, my brother went straight to the bedroom and played with legos, or blocks, or video games.
-The purpose for us as kids was to decompress from learning and adrenaline and to get into the rhythm of being home.
+The purpose for us as kids was to decompress from learning and the adrenaline-fueled interactions with our peers, and to get into the rhythm of being home.
 But if you had forcibly switched either of our experiences post-school, there would have been tears and yelling and bad moods all around.
 Even if you filled either experience with unlimited cookies.
 So I’ll repeat:

 Okay, but Specifically the Food Part?